 It’s no surprise that as technology has become increasingly integrated into our daily lives the traditional act of writing with a pen has been somewhat forgotten.
 The ease of word processing documents, as well as the development of applications that allow us to sync our notes across multiple devices, has made the purpose of handwriting almost redundant

-To begin with, it’s worth mentioning that handwriting still forms an integral part of our education system due to the fact that the majority of our examinations are still handwritten.
+Handwriting still forms an integral part of our education system due to the fact that the majority of our examinations are still handwritten.
 Therefore, it still serves as a very functional skill and students who are not able to write legibly and articulately place themselves at a severe disadvantage to those who can.
 This means that despite the incorporation of technology such as iPads into the classroom, focus should still be placed on students’ ability to write without the help of technology.

 The physical act of writing can also have other benefits in particular with creative writing.
 Patrick McClean wrote a wonderful article in which he defended his love of longhand, despite the obvious advantages of technology.
 McClean argued that writing with pen and paper helps to rid you of the distractions of the digital world.
 He said that when typing there can be a tendency to edit as you go along rather than letting your ideas flow.
 This can be counterproductive for the creative process.
 With a blank piece of paper you tend to just write, get your ideas onto paper and leave the editing process until later.